 By providing such an interactive journal, we seek to unite content with community, analysis with action, mission with worship, scholarship with broad readership, and social media with organizing efforts.
 Through Unbound, we encourage communities and individuals to come together for timely, provocative social thought and action for justice.

-Unbound is published by the Advisory Committee on Social Witness Policy (“ACSWP”) of the Presbyterian Church (U.S.A.), which is elected by the Presbyterian Mission Agency (“PMA”) to develop, interpret, and monitor policies that encourage and challenge church and society to reflect and act in faithful response to God’s call to do justice.
+Unbound is published by the Advisory Committee on Social Witness Policy (“ACSWP”) of the Presbyterian Church (U.S.A.).
+ACSWP’s members are elected by the General Assembly to develop, interpret, and monitor policies that encourage and challenge church and society to reflect and act in faithful response to God’s call to do justice.
 The editorial team’s primary accountability is to ACSWP as it encourages listening and dialogue across the Church and outside it.
 Working particularly with the Compassion, Peace, and Justice Ministries area of the Presbyterian Mission Agency, Unbound is thus guided by the policies of the Church but open to sometimes-controversial new ideas, challenges, and matters of self-critique.
 As in the previous Church & Society, editorial integrity requires careful discernment and freedom of judgment.
 The editorial team and its guest editors (formerly, content editors) are also advised by a board of advisors drawn from congregational leadership, colleges and seminaries, and General Assembly agency staff.

 Unbound thus operates with the following the objectives: